 Use a matte foundation and concealer.
 Shiny or shimmery foundations may make your skin look oily, so I recommend you avoid them!

 Go natural when it comes to your makeup.
 While you may need to add a little extra mascara for the camera, don’t go too heavy!

-I often recommend wearing your hair down with soft curls, waves or even straightened as long as it has movement.
-I want you to be able touch, shake and flip your hair around!
+I often recommend wearing your hair down with soft curls, waves, or even straightened as long as it has movement.
+I want you to be able to touch, shake, and flip your hair around!

 Still sure where to start?
 When in doubt check out my What to Wear Pinterest board for inspiration!